Ninjago: Dragons Rising: Part 2

-With Sora joining Ras and Arin, the ninja are seeking to get them back and find Arin's parents, who were initially thought to be dead but were revealed to be alive.
-Meanwhile, as Thunderfang plans to destroy all the Merged Realms and become one of the Source Dragons, the ninja must summon the Arc Dragon of Focus to stop him once and for all.
+After Sora left with Arin and Ras to reverse the Merge, the ninja are seeking to get their teammates back and find Arin's parents, who were initially thought to be dead but are in fact alive.
+Meanwhile, as Thunderfang plans to destroy all the Merged Lands and become one of the Source Dragons, the ninja must summon the Arc Dragon of Focus to stop him once and for all.